There are only a few thousand particle physicists in this world, and I am lucky enough to be one of them. How did that happen?

 I went to Cornell University for graduate school, and worked on the CLEO experiment there.
 I helped build a silicon detector, and measured properties of B mesons, finishing my Ph.D. in 1997.
 Afterwards, I returned to CDF as a postdoctoral researcher at The Johns Hopkins University and then the University of Michigan.
 Fermilab was getting ready for a new run of the upgraded Tevatron, and there many additions and improvements being developed for CDF.
 I helped build the online charged-particle track trigger, worked on offline tracking software, and then led the team that developed the experiment's muon reconstruction software.
 Once the data started rolling in, I worked in top-quark physics, leading one of CDF's analysis groups on the topic and contributing to several measurements of top-quark production and properties.

 Having grown up near New York City, it never occurred to me that I might live in Nebraska, but here I am!
-I met my wife Sarah in Lincoln; she is a professor and chair of the English department at Nebraska Wesleyan University.
+I met my wife Sarah in Lincoln; she is a professor of English and Dean of the College of Liberal Arts and Sciences at Nebraska Wesleyan University.
 Our children Eva and Moses were born in 2006 and 2008, and they are a total delight but also a lot of work.
 Sarah and I are both very busy with our day jobs during the school year; there are quite a lot of things to keep up with as a professor, but the payoff is that the job is a rich canvas to paint on.
-We are deeply involved in our various communities, academic and otherwise, and in what little spare time we have we enjoy (between the two of us) baseball, music, cooking, reading, and socializing with our friends in Lincoln and abroad.
+We are deeply involved in our various communities, academic and otherwise, around Lincoln, but our family also enjoyed our sabbatical stay at CERN in 2013-14.